emberjs/rfcs/text/0000-deprecate-component-manager-string-lookup.md

 # Alternatives

-Instead of passing a factory function we could pass the class it's self.
-This option does have the issue of Ember needed to know how to construct the class and does not allow for the addon author to perform any dependency injections.
+Instead of passing a factory function we could pass the class itself.
+This option does have the issue of Ember needing to know how to construct the class and does not allow for the addon author to perform any dependency injections.

 # Unresolved questions